-There is no victory medal in our existence and further research indicates that poverty and helplessness have killed thousands of children over the past several years as well.
+There is no victory medal in our existence.
+Further research indicates that poverty and helplessness have killed thousands of children over the past several years as well.
 Poor children are embellished into groups that succinctly smuggle them to foreign countries for sexual gratifications or entertaining horse camel jockeys.
 Pakistan looses hundreds of creative leaders and visionaries that succeed in visas from England and States and opt to render their services to nations that strive in formulating further dominance in the aggrieved countries.
 Thus, we are a burial ground for wisdom and youth at all levels of economical standing.
 But to have the innocent wunderkind of our nation buried beneath rubbles of educational cement is a catalyst of a long stream of tears.

-Massive efforts will be required to uplift the edifices that have fallen to the ground like cotton candy on a warm sunny day.
-But beyond these rational monuments that require manpower and financial resources to build again, one needs to consider the mental and the physical impact that has left this nation paralyzed.
+Massive efforts to uplift the edifices is reality.
+Edifices fall to the ground like cotton candy on a warm sunny day.
+Manpower and financial required resources to build again.
+One needs to consider the mental and the physical impact that has left this nation paralyzed.
 The people who once lived on those homes can not even fathom to sleep in the silent nights of Kashmir.
 One of the amazing characteristics of a good leader.

 Thirdly, we as a nation, have to commit that we will never make a mockery out of such a calamity and ensure that we are conclusively and spiritually ready to take on challenges that are even beyond the scopes of mankind.
 Pakistan will never put its beauty to this flout by dressing it in rags of poverty and shame.
 There are some prosperity and dignity left in the walls that have not fallen and the men who have not died.
 Looking at the national picture, we have miles to go before we sleep.
 This is one of the main characteristics of a good leader.

 With the evidence of our past and current history, Mother Nature has made a solemn contribution of putting back Pakistan 30 years behind.
 This phenomenon is not esoteric at all in terms of recognition but the evolving reality of time.